 Enka becomes mature

-In the late 1960s the word enka started to be used to refer to a special category of kayou-kyoku which underlines traditional Japanese mentality and often describes the man-woman relationship in red-light district.
+In the late 1960s the word "enka" started to be used to refer to a special category of kayou-kyoku.
+Enka underlines traditional Japanese mentality and often describes the man-woman relationship in red-light district.
 Enka established its clear identity in contrast to the Western influenced "pops".
-Masao Koga, who is said to be the inventor of enka at around 1930, felt the surge of enka affection and
+Masao Koga, who is said to be the inventor of enka at around 1930, felt the surge of enka affection and restarted composing enka songs.

 Then, new characteristic singers such as Saburo Kitajima (1962), Harumi Miyako (1964), Mina Aoe (1966), Shinichi Mori (1966) and Kiyoshi Maekawa (1969) made their debuts and enka started its golden age.

-Among them Saburo Kitajima (Yosaku) comes from Hokkaido and is good at singing the robust and powerful men in their works as fishers, woodcutter and so on.
+Saburo Kitajima comes from Hokkaido and is good at singing robust and powerful men in their works as fishers, woodcutter and so on.

 "Isezakicho Blues" by Mina Aoe